bioconnector/workshops2015/lessons/shell/shell-intro.md

 ### find

 The UNIX `find` command is a simple program can be used to find files based on arbitrary criteria.
-Go back up to the parent `rnaseq-1day` directory, and type this command:
+Go back up to the parent `rnaseq` directory, and type this command:

 ```bash
 find .